Rabuka signals Saukuru should stand down

 The Prime Minister stopped short of issuing a direct order.

-Meanwhile, Sauku has already publicly admitted to using the contra and had also stated he can pay it back.
+Meanwhile, Saukuru has already publicly admitted to using the contra and had also stated he can pay it back.

 Stream the best of Fiji on VITI+.
 Anytime.
 Anywhere.